Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: TRANSITIONS

 \section{TRANSITIONS}

 In this section we use UPOs as a tool to investigate the mixing properties of the system.
-The \textit{ranked shadowing} will be used to define the Markov process that describes transitions between neighbourhood of UPOs.
+The \textit{ranked shadowing} will be used to define the Markov process that describes the sequence of transitions between neighbourhoods of UPOs that define the time evolution of the chaotic trajectory.